Right Royal Company - the Archers and the Golfers

 George Neilson trained at least three bowers, all of whom went on to be well known golf-club makers.
 They were Robert Neilson (his son), James Dickson (from Leith) and Thomas Comb.
 Of these, both Robert Neilson and James Dickson moved to Leith, where they had successful careers supplying the Leith golfers.
 Neither seems to have continued with their bow-making.
 Thomas Comb, by contrast, stayed at Bruntsfield and made golf clubs at Golfhall for forty years.
 When George Neilson retired in 1760, Comb was appointed official bower to the Royal Company of Archers and he held the post until 1778.
 He seems to have derived his main income from making golf clubs, rather than bow-making.
 Comb only ever called himself a 'clubmaker' and never a 'bower', though it was a prestigious position, which he held for 18 years.

 In 1778, Andrew Donaldson followed Thomas Comb as official bower to the Royal Company of Archers and golf-club maker to the Bruntsfield golfers.
 Donaldson was not very good at bow-making, (nor probably golf-club making) and joined the army in 1782.
+He may have ended up as professional to Royal Blackheath GC.
 His successor was James Campbell, who is the last known bower and golf-club maker at Wright's Houses on Bruntsfield Links.

 From 1775 until 1895, the principal golf club makers at Bruntsfield were the McEwan family whose reputation is well known in golf history.
 James McEwan started the business and was succeeded by his son Peter McEwan and his grandson Douglas McEwan.
 They had no connection to bow-making.
 In the middle of the 19th century they moved their main golf-club manufacturing base to Musselburgh, but they retained a workshop at 36 Wright's Houses until the end of the century.
 Their last manager was Frank Doleman, who took over in his own name in 1895.
 Frank died in 1929.